Daniel Nguyen

-Daniel Nguyen (born October 16, 1990) is an inactive tennis player.
+Daniel Cao Nguyen (born October 16, 1990) is an inactive tennis player.
 He is the first Vietnamese American to play in the US Open tennis tournament.
 He has won a total of 15 singles and 5 doubles Futures titles and 2 doubles Challenger titles as of December 2019.

 Daniel Nguyen is a graduate of Santa Barbara High School and the University of Southern California (USC).
 Nguyen was part of the USC team that won the NCAA Team Championship title four consecutive years.
 Other accomplishments include winning the Boys 16s & 18s Doubles National Championships in Kalamazoo, being named the NCAA Tournament Most Outstanding Player in his sophomore year, and clinching the 2009–10 and 2010-11 NCAA Championships for USC.

 In the 2009 US Open, he and former teammate JT Sundling were defeated 3–6, 6–2, 6–1 in the first-round of the men's doubles tournament by Máximo González and Juan Mónaco.
 They qualified after winning the Boy's Junior National Tennis Championship Doubles Title in 2009.

 Daniel Nguyen is playing for the Hai Dang - Tay Ninh team.
-He obtained Vietnamese citizenship on 28 October 2019 and plays under Vietnamese flag since then.
+He obtained Vietnamese citizenship on 28 October 2019 and has played under the Vietnamese flag since then.